Monthly Portfolio Statistics

 Short Term Fund

-In October 2025, the Short-Term Fund posted a gross total return of 0.32% with income return contributing 0.37% and price return contributing -0.05%.
+In November 2025, the Short-Term Fund posted a gross total return of 0.37% with income return contributing 0.37% and price return contributing 0.00%.
 Income return was the largest driver of total return.
-Treasuries were the largest contributor (0.27%), followed by IG Credit (0.05%), ABS (0.04%), and government-related securities (0.01%).
-For price return, short maturity Treasuries were the largest contributor (-0.03%) with modest contributions from ABS, IG Credit, and Government-related securities amounting to -0.02%.
+Treasuries was the largest contributor to income return, returning 0.25% in income return, followed by IG Credit (0.05%), ABS (0.04%), and government related securities (0.01%).
+For price return, sector level returns were minimal.

 Key Statistics